sodium-friends/react-native-libsodium/CONTRIBUTING.md

 Our JNI [bindings](./android/src/main/cpp/sodium-jni.c) are written in C++ and accessed via the interface defined in [SodiumJNI.java](./android/src/main/java/com/reactnativelibsodium/jni/SodiumJNI.java).

-For most methods, the process of writing these bindings is straightforward.
-Inputs are typically received from Java as either `jbyteArray`, `jintArray` or `jint`.
+For most methods, bindings for new methods can easily be adapted from the existing methods.
+Inputs are typically received from Java as either `jbyteArray` for `Buffers`/`Uint8Arrays`, or `jint` for `Numbers`.
+When libsodium expects a pointer, eg. `size_t *` for writing a buffer length to, the appropriate JNI type is a `jintArray` and cast to the correct pointer type, see `sodium_pad`/`sodium_unpad` for an example.

 #### Buffers